Mao Yichang: Raising Mao Zedong

 Mao Yichang died in 1920 of typhoid.

 Mao Zedong described his father as a strict disciplinarian who brutally beat him and his siblings.
 His father called him lazy because Mao preferred to read books over doing manual labor.

+Father (Mao Enpu)

+Mao Enpu (April 27, 1846 – 1904), with his courtesy name Yinbin and nickname Yichen, was a Han Chinese farmer born in Xiangtan, Hunan, Great Qing.
+He was born in the 26th year of the reign of the Daoguang Emperor.
+He married a woman the same age as him, named Liu (刘), with whom he had one son and two daughters.
+His only son was Mao Yichang, later father of his famous grandson Mao Zedong.